gitpan/Ogre/examples/README.txt

    once he reaches the first waypoint - I have to wrap a few more Node and Quaternion methods, and fix some overloaded operators)

-- wx.pl: this is NOT WORKING YET, but if it were it should show how to make wxPerl work with Ogre.
+- gtk2robot.pl, wx.pl: this is NOT WORKING YET, but if it were it should show how to make gtk2 and wxPerl work with Ogre.
 I think the problem is more that the example I copied it from doesn't work, rather than the Perl version per se.

-(It's segfaulting after failing a GDK_IS_DRAWABLE assertion, I'm guessing because the window isn't fully "realized".
-  But I can't really tell.)
+- cameratrack.pl: demo of animation tracks and camera auto-tracking, implements OGRE's "CameraTrack" sample application

+- particleFX.pl: pretty particle effects demo, implements OGRE's "ParticleFX" sample application